 Rescue One, a volunteer response team, was organized in 1976 to cover medical emergencies and did so for 18 years before these calls were handled by the expanding Fire Department.

 The first full-time employee, Ray “Skip” Voss, was hired in 1977 and served as the Fire Marshal.
 In late1983, Kenny Bowers became Meridian Fire’s fifth Fire Chief.
 Kenny served in this capacity part-time until 1992 when he moved into the position full-time.
 Chief Bowers hired the first full-time firefighter, Steve Gempler, in 1992 and in October of 1999 an Assistant Chief, Joe Silva, in charge of Operations and Training, came on board.
 The Department had grown enough by the year 2000 that the first administrative secretary, Greta Seals, was hired.
 Under Chief Bowers’ direction, Meridian Fire Built 3 new fire stations and equipped them with the necessary apparatus.
 He was instrumental in starting the Thermal Imaging Program, the Defibrillator Program and establishing Meridian Fire’s first Fire Safety Center which opened in 2005.
 Also in 2005, Meridian Fire agreed to have Ada County Paramedics move into Fire Station 2 as well to aid Ada County in their response times to that area of the city.

-Today the department runs on a 7.5 million dollar budget.
+Today the department runs on a 8.5 million dollar budget.
 There are five stations, a training tower and a Fire Safety Center within the district, five first response engines and an aerial ladder truck.
-The Department employees a total of 78 employees which includes 14 part-time on-call personnel.
-Meridian Fire currently responds to over 4,000 calls per year.
+The Department employees a total of 72 employees.
+Meridian Fire currently responds to over 5,000 calls per year.